Salt | Definition, Etymology, Synonyms & Antonyms

 Why is salt important in food?

-Salt is essential in food for enhancing flavor.
+It is essential in food for enhancing flavor.
 It adds a savory taste and can balance and highlight other flavors in dishes.
-Salt also plays a role in food preservation and texture enhancement.
+Also plays a role in food preservation and texture enhancement.

 What is the recommended daily intake of salt?

-The recommended daily intake of salt varies by country and health organization.
-In general, the World Health Organization (WHO) suggests that adults should consume less than 5 grams (approximately one teaspoon) of salt per day to reduce the risk of hypertension and other health issues.
+The recommended daily intake varies by country and health organization.
+In general, the World Health Organization (WHO) suggests that adults should consume less than 5 grams (approximately one teaspoon) per day to reduce the risk of hypertension and other health issues.

 Explore A-Z Nouns List: